Chinookan peoples

-The Chinook Indian Nation, consisting of the five westernmost tribes of Chinookan peoples (Lower Chinook, Clatsop, Willapa, Wahkiakum, and Kathlamet) is currently working to restore federal recognition, as of 2024.
+The Chinook Indian Nation, consisting of the five westernmost tribes of Chinookan peoples (Lower Chinook, Clatsop, Willapa, Wahkiakum, and Kathlamet), is currently working to restore federal recognition, as of 2024.
 The Chinook Nation gained Federal Recognition on January 3, 2001 from the Department of Interior under President Bill Clinton.
 After President George W. Bush was elected, his political appointees reviewed the case and, in a highly unusual action, revoked the recognition.

-The unrecognized Tchinouk Indians of Oregon trace their Chinook ancestry to two Chinook women who married French Canadians traders from the Hudson's Bay Company prior to 1830.
-The specific Chinook band these women were from or if they were Lower or Upper Chinook could not be determined.
-These individuals, settled in the French Prairie region of northwestern Oregon, becoming part of the community of French Canadians and Métis (Mix-Bloods).
+The unrecognized Tchinouk Indians of Oregon trace their Chinook ancestry to two Chinook women who married French Canadians traders from the Hudson's Bay Company before 1830.
+The specific Chinook band these women were from or if they were Lower or Upper Chinook, could not be determined.
+These individuals, settled in the French Prairie region of northwestern Oregon, became part of the community of French Canadians and Métis (Mix-Bloods).
 There is no evidence that they are a distinct Indian community within French Prairie.
 The Chinook Indian Nation denied that the Tchinouk had any common history with them or any organizational affiliation.
 On January 16, 1986, the Bureau of Indian Affairs determined that the Tchinouk Indians of Oregon do not meet the requirements necessary to be a federally recognized tribe.

 The unrecognized Clatsop-Nehalem Confederate Tribes was formed in 2000.
 The Clatsop-Nehalem have approximately 130 members and claim to have Chinookan and Salish-speaking Tillamook (Nehalem) ancestry.
 This is contested by the Chinook Indian Nation.
 The Indian Claims Commission, Docket 234, found, in 1957, that the Clatsop Chinooks were part of the Chinook Indian Nation.
 The Indian Claims Commission also found in Docket 240, 1962, that the Nehalem people were part of the Confederated Tribes of Siletz Indians.